-Test data should be entered into the local program's management information system when the student completes the pre-test during initial 12 contact hours of instructional activity and when they complete a post-test.
+Testing data should be entered into the local program's management information system upon student completion of the test.
+It is strongly recommended that the data be entered no later than when the student completes the initial 12 contact hours of instructional activity.
 Likewise, learning gains resulting from post-testing should be entered into the program database upon student completion of the post-test.